microsoft/pxt-arcade/docs/share.md

 ![Arcade project share banner menu bar](/static/ide-tour/share-project/share-banner.jpg)

-You can share a Makecode Arcade project to the cloud and to make it available to anyone.
+You can share a Makecode Arcade project to the cloud and make it available to anyone.

 ## Share your project and a get share link or QR code